MoamenAlaa0/Google-Maps-Web-Scraping/README.md

 ## :globe_with_meridians: Google Maps Web Scraping
 Scraping all malls in alexandria using [selenium](https://selenium-python.readthedocs.io/).

-The aim of this code: scroll down until the element with div[jstcache="192"] selector appears and if the code throw an exception like `NoSuchElementException` the loop will break because there is no another elements will appear.
+The aim of this code: scroll down until the element with div[jstcache="192"] selector appears and if the code throw an exception like `NoSuchElementException`, the loop will break because there is no another elements will appear.
 ``` python
 for i in range(3,500,3):
     try: